CMCC-Foundation/OceanAnalyticsLab/README.md

 # Overview

-This is a simple tool that developers can deploy on D4Science, following the tutorial xxx.
+This is a simple tool that developers can deploy on D4Science, following the tutorial **mockup_method_guide.pptx**.
 The repository includes prototype versions of modules which are implementing several functionalities, such as the **data access**, the interpretation of **input parameters**, the generation of **static preview plots**, the generation of **logging information**.